MAGALA-RICHARD/apsimNGpy-documentations/doc/manage_env.rst

 The bin path is the one extracted after APSIM install, if you are going to port the project to another person indicate it and provide .env.example file, as this path is different for every computer

-the content of the file might look as follows but customize it the way you want it to be.
+The content of the file might look as follows but customize it the way you want it to be.

 .. code-block:: ini
    :caption: .env

-   APSIM_BIN="C:\Program Files\APSIM2025.8.7837.0\bin"
-   APSIM_VERSION=2025.8.7837.0

     # Path to the installed APSIM NG's bin folder (quote if it has spaces); use forward slashes on macOS/Linux.
     APSIM_BIN="C:\Program Files\APSIM2025.8.7837.0\bin" #replace with your path